Skip to main content

 • gameplay

-• “The saving mechanic is the one aspect that truly shows no mercy; it's possible to lose a lot of progress because of a decision that seems innocuous at first.”
+• “The saving mechanic is the one aspect that truly shows no mercy; it's possible to lose a lot of progress because of a seemingly innocuous decision.
+Forced to constantly return to the apartment to save and do chores is annoying.”

 • graphics

-• “The pixel art style game the game a lot of memorability and charm but tbh I think I would've liked this game more if the graphics were higher.”
+• “The pixel art style game the game a lot of memorability and charm but to be honest I think I would've liked this game more if the graphics were higher.”

 • humor